top of page

 Multi-Sector Collaboration

-Regions must have place-based policies that, while responding to their own needs, also contribute to the global Common Good.
+Regions must have place-based policies and private strategies that, while responding to their own needs, also contribute to the global Common Good.

 Region-wide Agreements